tembo-io/pg-jsonschema-boon/doc/jsonschema.md

     support simple, single-file JSON Schemas, this extension fully supports [multi-file schema definition][composition].
 This allows multiple smaller schemas to be composed into larger, more complicated schemas.
-*   **Performance.** The [boon crate] provides the highest level of schema validation performance.
-In a [simple test], the jsonschema validates JSON and JSONB objects in a CHECK constraint 2.3x faster than [pg_jsonschema].
+*   **Performance.** The use of Rust provides the highest level of schema validation performance.
+In a [simple test], the jsonschema extension validates JSON and JSONB objects in a `CHECK` constraint at around 77,000 inserts/second.

 For many use cases these features aren't necessary.
 But once schemas become more complicated or require more advanced features of the [2020-12 draft],